The former grand farm, Opsal Gard on Tangen, has a history that goes far back in time.

 This fine group of volunteers has discovered that there are many skis at Stabburet.
 All of them come from countries without snow, but they are brave and have fun!

 This is a new project on a very old farm.
 We are talking about a pioneering project!
 The focus is rewilding and biodiversity.
-While we are also wanting to grow our own food, the well-being of the forest and other wild and domestic creatures is also super important.
+While we grow our own food, the well-being of the forest and other wild and domestic creatures is super important.

-The activities will vary a lot!
-We will be moving the cows, making fences and compost, planting trees and wooding for next winter, harvesting herbs berries and vegetables.
-We are planning a walled garden, a forest garden with ‘fedges’, a mix of a hedge and a fence, and we will be organically restoring the house and barn.
+The activities vary a lot!
+We are working with the horses, making fences and compost, planting trees and wooding for next winter, harvesting herbs berries and vegetables.
+We have made a forest garden with ‘fedges’, a mix of a hedge and a fence, and are organically restoring the house and barn.

 continue reading here